GyverLibs/FastBot/README_EN.md

     - Callback data is now parsed separately in data
     - Redesigned work with callback
     - Added toString() for FB_msg for debugging
-    - Added processing of url addresses in callback
+    - Processing added to callbackcranberry url addresses
     - Removed first_name and last_name (preserving legacy)
     - usrID and ID renamed to userID and messageID (preserving legacy)
     - Completely removed the old incoming message handler